Blane245/musicgenerator/README.md

 - optional reverberation for each generator
 - rhythm selection based on a Euclidean Rhythm algorithm
 - the number of notes used in an octave based on the Euclidean Rhythm algorithm.
-- gain envelop controls (delay, attack, hold (sustain), decay, release) these may be changed over time that come from the soundfont preset
+- gain envelope controls (delay, attack, hold (sustain), decay, release) these may be changed over time that come from the soundfont preset
 - Sound generation can be either previewed thru the computer speakers or recorded to a wave or mp3 file.

 Room effects and controls are implemented.
 They include volume, reverb (both early reflections and diffuse noise), compression, and equalization.

+A report of the details of a composition in HTML format can be produced.

 # Sound Generators
 All sound generators have a time when its effect starts and stops.
 A generator maybe be muted.
 There are two types of sound generators in this version.
 1. An algorithmic generator, which uses selectable algorithms for the assigned voice's parameter.
 Each of the voice's parameters may be assigned a different algorithm.
 The algorithm assigned to the note parameter uses midi numbers to select presets from a soundfont file.
+    * Each generator obtains its audio sample from a preset in a soundfont file.
+Each generator may us a different soundfont and preset.
-    * The oscillator algorithm creates a sequence of values using sine, sawtooth, square, or triangular wave forms.
+    * The oscillator algorithm creates a sequence of values using sine, sawtooth, square, descending triangular, or ascending triangular wave forms.
 Each waveform have a center, frequency, amplitude, and phase.
 The waveforms are sampled at each beat and a audio source is generated that starts at that time and ends at the next beat.
 If the amplitude is zero, the value generated is the center value.
     * The Markovian algorithm creates a sequence of values for the assigned voice's parameter.
 This is a statistical Markov process that has three states with probability transitions between each state.
 The states are
         * keep the same value
         * move the value up